Particle Filter for Bayesian Inference on Privatized Data: Simulations

+{Note that there are no true parameters in this setting, as the data are not generated from any model.
+Instead, we construct $\sdp$ to have a convenient property: the posterior mean of $\beta_1$ is known to be $0$ under the symmetric and well-behaved prior.
+This construction of $\sdp$ allows us to evaluate coverage of the posterior mean, which would be difficult for a generic private summary statistic, as the posterior mean usually does not have a closed-form expression.}

-Figure~\ref{fig: beta1 coverage in N} illustrates that the coverage of the $95\%$ confidence interval (CI) for $\beta_1$ generally approaches the nominal level as the number of particles $N$ increases.
+Figure~\ref{fig: beta1 coverage in N} illustrates that the coverage of the $95\%$ confidence interval (CI) for the posterior mean of $\beta_1$ generally approaches the nominal level as the number of particles $N$ increases.
 For $\epsilon \geq 0.5$, the coverage stabilizes around 0.95 when $N > 1000$, indicating that DP-PF achieves reliable coverage with a sufficiently large number of particles.
 Additionally, as $N$ increases, the coverage improves while the interval width decreases.

 Notably, smaller values of $\epsilon$ require a larger $N$ to achieve the same coverage and interval width as larger $\epsilon$.
 This observation aligns with the findings in the DP-DA-MCMC, which noted worse mixing of their chain for small $\epsilon$.
 However, this is not a major concern for our method, as smaller $\epsilon$ values allow for faster computations, making it feasible to use a larger $N$ without significant computational overhead.